• Skip to primary navigation

 Description

-This Tuna Tartare with Avocado is made with sushi-grade tuna, avocado, cucumber, soy sauce, sesame oil, honey and sesame seeds.
+This Tuna Tartare Recipe with Avocado is made with sushi-grade tuna, avocado, cucumber, soy sauce, sesame oil, honey and sesame seeds.

 Ingredients